-ONE-WEEK MODULES 2016/2017
+ONE-WEEK MODULES 2018-2019

 Pensacola Theological Seminary realizes that not all applicants to the seminary programs can remain away from their ministry for five to seven weeks during the summer.
 Therefore, one-week seminary modules are offered on the campus of Pensacola Theological Seminary during January, May, and August.
-Assigned preparation must be completed prior to the classroom instruction, and postmodule coursework is required.
+Assigned preparation must be completed prior to the classroom instruction, and post-module coursework is required.
 Therefore, all applications for the modules must be postmarked at least four weeks before classes begin.
 (In January, applications must be postmarked by December 1 because of the holidays.)
 Recommended arrival is Sunday.
 All students must arrive in time for registration on Monday at 7:30 A.M.
+Final course papers are generally due 90 days after the last class meeting.